Code-Institute-Submissions/SOliv1-milestone2_NovResub/README.md

 ## Technologies Used
 Jquery to demonstrate DOM manipulation
 Bootstrap Cosmos to help with styling
+D3 helps you bring data to life using HTML, SVG, and CSS    Allows User to create anything from an HTML table to a Pie chart, from graphs and bar charts to geospatial maps
 Make graph technologies; Crossfilter / DC / JSon